Welcome to

 Rev. William G. Shepherd, Stated Supply Pastor

-William has served our church since the Fall of 2023, first by filling the pulpit for several months, then as a Student Supply Pastor while in graduate school, and now as our Stated Supply Pastor.
-He and his wife Antoinette were married in our church in May 2024.
 William was born in Greenville, where he attended Southside Christian School from age three until high school graduation.
 He has been involved in ministry since 2014, when, in the summer before his junior year, he became obedient to God’s call on his life to preach his Word.
-After high school, William charted an intentionally eclectic educational course.
-He earned his associate’s degree from Fruitland Baptist Bible College in Hendersonville, North Carolina.
+After high school, William earned his associate’s degree from Fruitland Baptist Bible College in Hendersonville, North Carolina.
 He then returned to South Carolina, graduating from Southern Wesleyan University in Central (B.A., Religion, Summa Cum Laude) and Erskine Theological Seminary in Due West, where he earned both the M.A. in Theological Studies and an advanced degree (Th.M.) in New Testament.
-William is passionate about helping people understand the Bible and its relevance for our life together as followers of Jesus Christ.
-William currently teaches our adult men’s Sunday School class, and Antoinette leads our Knit Wits group.
-He and Antoinette make their home in Greenville.
+William is passionate about helping people understand the Bible and its relevance for our life together as followers of Jesus.
+He and his wife Antoinette were married in our church in May 2024.
+William teaches a Bible Foundations Sunday School class for those who are new to church and the Bible, and Antoinette leads our Knit Wits (prayer shawl ministry) group.
+He and Antoinette make their home in Greenville with two cats, Miss Purdy and Mabel.

 Elders

 The members of our congregation are responsible for electing persons of wisdom and maturity of faith, who have demonstrated skills in leadership and who are compassionate in spirit, to discern and measure the church’s fidelity to the Word of God and to strengthen and nurture its faith and life.
 The pastor and these ruling elders form the governing council of our church called the Session.
-Elders currently serving a three-year term on the Session are appointed to chair one of five permanent committees, made up of members of the congregation, which are tasked with helping the Session to carry out the church’s ministry faithfully, creatively, and effectively.
+Elders currently serving a three-year term on the Session are appointed to lead and/or serve on one of five permanent committees, along with members of the congregation, which are tasked with helping the Session to carry out the church’s ministry faithfully, creatively, and effectively.
 Meet the elders currently serving on our Session.

 Program Directors